OpenPrinting/cups-filters/README.txt

 *pdftopdfJCLBegin: "pdftoopvp jobInfo:"

 Note:
-  If you specify JCLBegin, you have to specify JCLToPSInterpreter as well.
+  If you specify JCLBegin, you have to specify JCLToPDFInterpreter as well.

 Note:
   When you need to specify the value which is different from the choosen